-Getting into an accident on a Dial-a-Ride bus can cause serious injuries.
+Getting into a collision on a Dial-a-Ride bus in Phoenix can cause serious injuries.
 Victims may be able to claim compensation for their injuries, but these cases are more complicated than other civil claims and you need strong representation to get the justice you deserve.

-If you have been injured in a Dial-a-Ride accident, call Breyer Law Offices, P.C. at (602) 267-1280 today.
+If you have been injured in a Phoenix Dial-a-Ride wreck, call The Husband & Wife Law Team at (602) 457-6222 today.
 We fight for the rights of victims and are familiar with the laws involving government claims.
-Call us so we can start working on your case today.
+Call now, so we can start working on your case today.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 By providing your phone number, you agree to receive text messages from Husband and Wife Law Team.
 Message and data rates may apply.
 Message frequency varies.